OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-01.md

 and in the wilderness where you saw how the Lord your God carried you, as a father carries his son, all the way you went until you reached this place.’

 ## Deuteronomy 1:32
-Yet in spite of this, you did not trust the Lord your God,
+Yet, despite this, you did not trust the Lord your God,

 ## Deuteronomy 1:33
 who went ahead of you on your journey, to seek out places for you to camp, in fire by night and in a cloud by day, to show you the way you should go.